go-chi/stampede/README.md

 * *Security note:* response headers will be the same for all requests, so make sure to not include anything sensitive or user specific.
 In the case you require user-specific stampede handlers, make sure you pass a custom `keyFunc` to the `stampede.Handler` and split the cache by an account's id.
+NOTE: we do avoid caching response headers for CORS, set-cookie and x-ratelimit.

 See [example](_example/with_key.go) for a variety of examples.